-San Diego State University provides for change of program beginning the first day of classes every term.
-Change of program includes: dropping a class, adding a class, adding or reducing units of a class for which the student is already registered, changing a section of the same class, or changing grading options.
-Change of program is done on RegLine, the SDSU touchtone registration system or on WebLine, the online registration system, until the deadline for each activity.
-For example, students drop classes by calling RegLine through the tenth day of instruction.
+Schedule adjustment includes: dropping a class, adding a class, adding or reducing units of a class for which the student is already registered, changing a section of the same class, or changing grading options.
+Schedule adjustments are done on RegLine, the SDSU touchtone registration system or on WebLine, the online registration system, until the fifteenth day of the semester.

 You are responsible for every course in which you are registered.
 If you do not attend the first class meeting of the semester and you are not present at the start of the second meeting, the professor may give your place to another student.
-If this occurs, you have forfeited your place and the instructor has the right to request that you take formal drop action; you must take this action personally, it is not automatic, and does not happen simply because you do not attend class.
-If you do not drop the class, you will receive a failing grade.
+If this occurs, you have forfeited your place and the instructor may drop you from the course within the first 12 days of the semester or request that you personally take formal action to drop the class.
+Not all instructors will drop students who miss the first class session and the beginning of the second class session.
+Students are responsible for all courses on their schedules.
+Students should check their online schedules regularly and take necessary action to add or drop during the first 15 days of the semester.
+If you do not attend a class and do not ensure that the course is dropped, you will receive a failing grade.